martinlindhe/efyran/README.md

-/listclickies               - lists every clickie on current toon /reportclickies <filter>    - report detected auto clickes on current toon /reportskills               - report untrained skills
+/listclickies               - lists every clickie on current toon /reportclickies <filter>    - report detected auto clickes on current toon /missingskills              - report untrained skills /missingspells              - report missing spells (total or by expansion)

 /coins                      - reports coin on all peers /banker                     - summons a banker (if possible)